WhatTheFar/modularizing-graphql-boilerplate/README.md

 ```
 ## Contributing

-We are using angular [commit message guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines), make sure you are following those rules.
+Contributions are **welcome and extremely helpful** 🙌, feel free to make discussions and open a pull request.

-Feel free to make discussions and open a pull request.
+This project use angular [commit message guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines), please refer to the guildlines for more information.

 License
 -